 The NNDSS currently facilitates the submission and aggregation of case notification data voluntarily submitted to CDC from 60 jurisdictions: public health departments in every U.S. state, New York City, Washington, DC, five U.S. territories (American Samoa, the Commonwealth of Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands), and three freely associated states (Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau).
 This information is shared across jurisdictional boundaries and both surveillance and prevention and control activities are coordinated at regional and national levels.

-Approximately 90% of case notifications are encrypted and submitted to NNDSS electronically from already existing databases by automated electronic messages.
+Over 90% of case notifications are encrypted and submitted to NNDSS electronically from already existing databases by automated electronic messages.
 When automated transmission is not possible, case notifications are faxed, emailed, uploaded to a secure network or entered into a secure website.
 All case notifications that are faxed or emailed are done so in the form of an aggregate weekly or annual report, not individual cases.
 These different mechanisms used to send case notifications to CDC vary by the jurisdiction and the disease or condition.
 Jurisdictions remove most personally identifiable information (PII) before data are submitted to CDC, but some data elements (e.g., date of birth, date of diagnosis, county of residence) could potentially be combined with other information to identify individuals.
 Private information is not disclosed unless otherwise compelled by law.
 All data are treated in a secure manner consistent with the technical, administrative, and operational controls required by the Federal Information Security Management Act of 2002 (FISMA) and the 2010 National Institute of Standards and Technology (NIST) Recommended Security Controls for Federal Information Systems and Organizations.
 Weekly tables of nationally notifiable diseases are available through CDC WONDER and data.cdc.gov.
 Annual summaries of finalized nationally notifiable disease data are published on CDC WONDER and data.cdc.gov and disease-specific data are published by individual CDC programs.